Arcade Fire's Win Butler appears in new Bill and Ted Face the Music trailer

 — Arcade Fire Tube (@ArcadeFireTube) June 9, 2020

-Going on to reveal “a spoiler”, Butler said: “… It turns out in the future that spending money on education, universal healthcare and universal daycare is better than prisons and policing.”
+Going on to reveal “a spoiler”, he said: “… It turns out in the future that spending money on education, universal healthcare and universal daycare is better than prisons and policing.”

 You can see a screenshot of that post below.

-It’s not yet known if Butler took on a speaking role for the upcoming movie, which is due to arrive in cinemas on August 21.
+It’s not yet known whether Butler took on a speaking role for the upcoming movie, which is due to arrive in cinemas on August 21.

 Aside from his venture into acting, Win Butler has recently been teasing fans with snippets of new Arcade Fire material.
 In April, the frontman shared details of the band’s upcoming sixth album via a series of handwritten notes.